 - It needed to be stored on each computer

 - The text file could take a along time to process due to the fact that it was unstructured.

 - Updates were difficult to manage as all of the computers would need to be given an updated file.

 To overcome these (and other) limitations the DNS system was developed.

 The DNS system essentially provides for:

-- A way to organise the names- Domain name structure
+- A way to organize the names- Domain name structure

 - Protocols ,services and methods for storing,updating, and retrieving IP addresses for hosts computers.- DNS System